nasa-petal/bidara/README.md

 ### Run Locally

 1. Clone the repository
-2. Create a `.env` file that includes your OpenAI and Discord API keys.
+2. Create a `.env` file in the root directory of your cloned repository that includes your OpenAI and Discord API keys.
 ```
 OPENAI_API_KEY = xxx
 DISCORD_TOKEN = xxx